cfe316/cfe316.github.io/_drafts/taylor.md

 The previous two posts have been about collision probability integrals in slab geometry.
 I've tried extending this to the geometry of an infinite cylinder, but got stuck.
-The quantity of interest to me is the radial profile of interactions coming from particles in a uniform, isotropic gas outside of the cylinder.
-When the particles enter the cylinder, they are absorbed with some mean free path $\lambda$.
+The quantity of interest to me is the radial profile of interactions coming from particles in a uniform, isotropic gas outside of the cylinder, where the particles are absorbed with some mean free path $\lambda$ when they enter the cylinder.
-This is the same geometry as in [this previous post]({% post_url 2018-11-15-average-cyl-transmission %}), but with a different question---asking where the particles stop instead of how many make it through.
+This is the same geometry as in [this earlier post]({% post_url 2018-11-15-average-cyl-transmission %}), but with a different question---asking where the particles stop instead of how many make it through.
 $$
 \newcommand{\cancelcolor}[1]{\color{midnightblue}{#1}}
 \newcommand{\gone}[1]{\color{midnightblue}{#1}}